Casa Blanca, Arizona: White's Mill and the Civil War

-White's Mill would be established at Casa Blanca in 1861 to turn the Pima's grain into flour.
+White's Mill was established at Casa Blanca in 1861 to turn the Pima's grain into flour.
 At the beginning of the American Civil War, Ammi White began stockpiling flour and other food for the California Column at the mill, which became the target of a raid by the Arizona Rangers a Confederate Army detachment sent to occupy southern Arizona.
 Led by Captain Sherod Hunter, the raid destroyed the mill machinery, captured Ammi White and returned the flour and other food to the Pima.
 When Captain Hunter impersonated White and his men posed as locals, they also captured Union Army Captain William McCleave and his detachment who came to visit the mill.

 Once the California Column arrived they found they had to wait to gather up flour and food to continue their march to Tucson and so they built Fort Barrett around the mill to protect their depot there.
 After the capture of Tucson the post was abandoned except as a post for vedettes and express riders.
 Ammi White was later exchanged, as the Confederate Army retreated from New Mexico Territory, returning to rebuild his mill which, with the increased production of the Pima farmers, helped to feed the Union Army and the local population of the territory during the rest of the war.
 After White sold the mill and moved away in 1867, it was destroyed in a flood in September 1868.
 Subsequently, the machinery was salvaged and moved to Adamsville.